Dwight Baldwin (missionary): Legacy

 co-founded with Samuel Thomas Alexander the partnership of Alexander & Baldwin, one of the "Big Five" corporations that dominated Hawaii's economy in the early 20th century.

 Daughter Emily Baldwin married businessman William Olmsted Atwater (1848–1908) on April 5, 1873.

 Daughter Harriet Melinda Baldwin married Samuel Mills Damon (1845–1924), the son of missionary Samuel Chenery Damon, who became a wealthy businessman.
 Before her last grandchild died in 2004, and the estate was divided, it was one of the largest private landowners in the state.

+On August 8, 2023, a massive wildfire destroyed the Baldwin Home Museum alongside most of the historic town of Lahaina.